on sabbatical Spring 2015

 Professor Bartosik-Vélez received her Ph.D. in comparative literature from the University of Illinois.
-She teaches Latin American literature, and focuses in particular on the colonial period and the nineteenth century.
-Her research interests include: Christopher Columbus, the colonial and independence era in both Latin America and the United States, comparative colonizations and nationalisms, the intersections between history and literature, and the cultural encounter between the Americas and Europe.
+She teaches Latin American literature and focuses in particular on the colonial period and the nineteenth century.
+Her research interests include: Christopher Columbus, the legacy of the classical world in the Americas, intellectual history, and the colonial and independence era in both Latin America and the United States.

 SPAN 230 Advanced Grammar

 The primary goal of this course is to develop students' formal knowledge of Spanish by reviewing and studying the more challenging grammatical structures.
 The course will also work on development of skills in reading, oral expression, and vocabulary development.
 The purpose of the course is to equip students with the formal grammatical background necessary to be successful in courses on Hispanic literatures, linguistics and cultures.
 Prerequisite: 116, 120, or the equivalent.